Federal definition of homelessness:

 Social Security Disability Insurance (SSDI) is for people who have worked and paid into the Social Security system enough to have earned coverage under their disability insurance program.
 You can get the benefit if you have this work history and then become blind or disabled, or if you are the spouse or child of someone who has.
 It can also be for adults who have been disabled since childhood, if they are otherwise eligible.
 Like regular Social Security, the amount of benefit you get is based on how much you paid into the system when you were working.

-Supplemental Security Income (SSI) is a federal program that gives monthly cash benefits if you or a child are disabled or blind, have low income and assets, and meet the other eligibility requirements.
+Supplemental Security Income (SSI): Federal program that gives monthly cash benefits if you or a child are disabled or blind, have low income and assets, and meet the other eligibility requirements.
 You have to go through a complicated application process to prove the disability.
 The monthly payment varies depending on your other income and resources.
 You do not have to have paid into the Social Security system to qualify for SSI.